About TAPoR 2.0

 TAPoR is a gateway to the tools used in sophisticated text analysis and retrieval.
 Please contribute!

-The project is led by Geoffrey Rockwell, Stefan Sinclair, and Kirsten C. Uszkalo and housed at the University of Alberta.
+The project is led by Geoffrey Rockwell, Stefan Sinclair, Kirsten C. Uszkalo, and Milena Radzikowska and housed at the University of Alberta.

-Support for this project came from the Canadian Institute for Research Computing in the Arts, University of Alberta, the Social Science and Humanities Research Council and the Canada Foundation for Innovation.
+Support for this project came from Compute Canada Calcul: Westgrid the Canadian Institute for Research Computing in the Arts, University of Alberta, the Social Science and Humanities Research Council and the Canada Foundation for Innovation.

-The previous version of TAPoR (version 1.0) is available at: http://portal.tapor.ca/portal/portal.
+The previous version of TAPoR (version 1.0) is no longer available.
+Please contact us if you want access.

 Here are some quick facts about TAPoR 2.0: